-A performance appraisal is a review and discussion of an employee's performance of assigned duties and responsibilities.
-The appraisal is based on results obtained by the employee in their job, not on the employee's personality characteristics.
-Personality should be considered only when it relates to performance of assigned duties and responsibilities.
+A performance review should be a discussion of an employee's performance of assigned duties and responsibilities.
+The review is based on results obtained by the employee in his/her/their job, not on the employee's personality characteristics.

-The supervisor and employee meet together to discuss the two completed forms, or the appraisal alone if only the appraisal is completed.
-Following that discussion, the supervisor may choose to revise the appraisal to reflect insights gathered with the employee.
-The employee reviews the completed performance appraisal .
-The employee and supervisor must sign the form to indicate the appraisal has been discussed and that the employee has received a copy of the form.
-Signing the appraisal form does not mean that the employee agrees with the appraisal; it only means the supervisor has discussed the appraisal with the employee.
+The supervisor and employee meet together to discuss the completed forms.
+The employee and supervisor must sign the form to indicate the review has been discussed and that the employee has received a copy of the form.
+Signing the review form does not mean that the employee agrees with the appraisal; it only means the supervisor has discussed the appraisal with the employee.
 The employee receives a copy, a copy is retained by the department, and the original is sent to Human Resource Services (HRS).
-The performance appraisal becomes a part of the employee's permanent record.
+The performance review becomes a part of the employee's permanent record.
 The self-assessment may become part of the employee's record if the employee wishes.

 If the employee refuses to sign the appraisal, the supervisor should state in the signature portion of the form the circumstances associated with the employee's refusal to sign and then forward the form to HRS.

 In rare cases, a supervisor may prefer not to have a copy of the appraisal included in the employee's central personnel file.
 In that case, the supervisor should send a letter to the HRS to explain the situation.
 The letter must contain a statement signed by the employee that indicates the agreement.
 A copy of this letter will be put in the employee's file.
 If the employee later terminates employment with the University, the original appraisal should be sent to HRS or destroyed.